jonnonz1/nz-statute-book/acts/public/2022/oversight-of-oranga-tamariki-system-act-2022.md

   (a) a final report of the Monitor makes findings relevant to multiple agencies; and (b) the Minister responsible for the Monitor considers that a multi-agency response is desirable.

+### 30A Progress reports on compliance with national care standards regulations
+(1) This section applies to a chief executive who has prepared a response under section 30 to a final report of the Monitor under section 23 (which relates to the Monitor’s annual report on compliance with national care standards regulations).
+(2) The chief executive must prepare a progress report that provides— (a) an update on the matters specified in section 30(2); and (b) an explanation of any changes to the chief executive’s response to those matters.
+(3) The chief executive must provide the progress report to the Monitor, the Minister responsible for the Monitor, and the Minister responsible for the administration of the Oranga Tamariki Act 1989 within 4 months after the date on which the chief executive provides their response to the Monitor’s final report under section 23.

-### 31 Publication of final reports and responses
+### 31 Publication of final reports, responses, and progress reports
-(1) The Monitor must publish a copy of a final report prepared under section 22, 23, 24, 25, or 26 and any response to a final report prepared under section 30—
+(1) The Monitor must publish a copy of a final report prepared under section 22, 23, 24, 25, or 26 , the response to that final report prepared under section 30, and a progress report prepared under section 30A—
   (a) on an Internet site maintained by or on behalf of the Monitor; and (b) within the time frame specified in regulations made under section 57.
-(2) If a final report or response contains information that may identify an individual, the information must be redacted or withheld from publication, unless—
+(2) If a final report, response, or progress report contains information that may identify an individual, the information must be redacted or withheld from publication, unless—
   (a) the information is of a kind referred to in section 32(4)﻿(a) or (b); and (b) section 32(5) applies.
 (3) However, the exception in subsection (2) may not be relied on if release of the information may identify any child or young person who has received services or support through the Oranga Tamariki system from an individual referred to in section 32(4)﻿(a) or (b).